AdamCraven/Capture/README.md

 #### $(selector).capture(view)

-Equivilant to Capture.attach, but won't generate exceptions if no element, as per jQuery philisophy.
+Equivalent to Capture.attach, but won't generate exceptions if no element, as per jQuery philosophy.

 #### Capture(selector, view)

-Equivilant to Capture.attach, from v1.0.0, but not js(l|h)int friendly.
+Equivalent to Capture.attach, but not js(l|h)int friendly.
+Superseded in v1.1.0